-- 1.7-ounce jar of Neutrogena Hydro Boost Daily gel-cream face moisturizer with hyaluronic acid quenches extra-dry skin
+- 1.7-fluid ounce jar of Neutrogena Hydro Boost hydrating water-gel face moisturizer with hyaluronic acid to hydrate dry skin

-- The moisturizing gel formula provides rapid hydration to skin, leaving it looking smooth and supple by restoring skin's natural barrier against moisture loss
+- Gel moisturizer formula provides hydration to skin, leaving it looking smooth and supple day after day

 If you click Buy on Amazon and make a purchase, I'll earn a small commission at no additional cost to you.